jacksonStone/personal_site/entries/projects.md

  - [My public github repositories](https://github.com/jacksonStone?tab=overview&from=2019-12-01&to=2019-12-31): For little side projects and contract work I've done over the years in between changing diapers.

+ - [iOS/Android Game: Color Locks](https://www.youtube.com/watch?v=fCmhH7DM1Ew): Though no longer listed on the Play Store or the App Store, this was a game I developed along with two peers in college.
+It was targeted at art students who need to develop a nack for color theory.

- - For details on how I self host all my hobby projects for less than 15$ a month and an example of my professional writing, you can check out [this post](/hobby-projects-on-the-cheap)
+ - For details on how I self host all my hobby projects for less than 5$ a month per project and an example of my professional writing, you can check out [this post](/hobby-projects-on-the-cheap)